-Legal Studies
+Legal Studies / Pre-Law

 The legal studies minor is designed for two groups of students: 1) those interested in pursuing law school; and 2) those who want an introductory understanding of law to supplement their college education.
 The minor is interdisciplinary, including courses drawn from a variety of relevant disciplines.
 Some of the courses emphasize the development of skills, such as strong communication and argumentation, which are critical to legal analysis.
 Still other courses introduce students to legal content or important political, social, or economic contexts for the legal system.
 The primary emphasis is on the U.S. law and legal system.
 Students must also complete a major in another area of interest; for pre-law students, this is consistent with recommendations from the American Bar Association; the Law School Admission Council, which administers the Law School Admission Test (LSAT); and most individual law school admissions counselors.
+The pre-law advisor also provides guidance to students preparing for the LSAT and applying to law school.

-Logic (suggested in spring of junior year to prepare for LSAT) 3
+PL 141 Logic (suggested in spring of junior year to prepare for LSAT) 3

-Writing And Analysis Of Literature 4
+EN 210 Writing And Analysis Of Literature 4

-Legal Research Seminar 3
+LW 450 Legal Research Seminar 3

-following: 6
+Select two of the e following: 6

-Principles Of Law
+BA 203 Principles Of Law

-Criminal Law
+CJ 297 Criminal Law

-prepare for LSAT) Writing And Analysis Of Literature Legal Research Seminar following: Principles Of Law

 PO 203 The U.S. Supreme Court and the American Judiciary

-Select one of the following: 3
+Select one of the e following: 3

 BA 304 Principles of Law II

 BA 305 Employment Law and Labor Relations

 BA 310 Dispute Resolution

 CO 360 Law, History and Ethics of Mass Media

 CJ 350 Trial Evidence

 CJ 355 Criminal Procedure

-EN 300 Topics in Literature (Law)
+EN 314 Law and Literature

-PL 210 Special Topics in Applied Ethics (Law & Philosophy)
+PL 310 Special Topics: Applied Ethics

 PO 301 Constitutional Law I: Structure of Government

 PO 302 Constitutional Law II: Civil Rights and Liberties

 PO 313 International Law and Organization

 PO 359 Advanced Studies in Law and Politics

 SO 245 Sociology Of Law

 Also suggested:

 EC 252 Microeconomic Principles

 HI 114 History of Early America 1

 HI 115 History Of Modern America 1

 HI 215 The American Nation, 1789-1877

 HI 245 Recent American History

 HI 306 20th Cent Amer Hist Of Race Gender

 HO 204 Hrs: Political Syst:Decison Making

 LW 420 Legal Studies Internship

-PL 169 Introduction To Ethics 1
+PL 269 Introduction to Ethics

 PO 101 Introduction To Political Philosophy

 PO 111 Introduction To American Politics 1

 PO 202 Congress

 PO 326 Politics and Public Policy

 RS 119 Christian Action:Moral Responsibility, Charitable

 Service, Social Justice 1

 Total Hours 19